adeydas/USDToINRAlert/README.md

 Sends the current rate along with a line chart of fluctuation based on historical data.

+The program uses Open Exchange Rate (https://openexchangerates.org) to get the current exchange rate and Twilio (http://twilio.com) to send SMS's.

 Example configuration file (config.json)
 -----------------------------------------